tixxit/tomswitzer.net/_posts/2010-03-31-stretch-a-jquery-plugin.markdown

 time.

 Using it is simple.
-For example, to stretch the heading of this blog to the full width of its container, we can simply run:
+For example, to stretch the heading of this blog to the full width of its container (*this is no longer true*), we can simply run:

 ```javascript
 $("#header h1").contents().stretch();
 ```

-I also use it to stretch the dates beside the blog posts so the year, month, and day all have equal width.
+I also use it to stretch the dates beside the blog posts so the year, month, and day all have equal width (*I've since changed 'themes'*).

 ```javascript
 $(".post-date").find(".year, .month, .day").stretch();